 About us

-The Center for Metabolic Health, LLC is an internationally-recognized treatment and research facility based in Boulder, Colorado.
+Fundamental Physiology, formerly the Center for Metabolic Health, LLC, is an internationally-recognized treatment and research facility based in Boulder, Colorado.
 Patients come to us from many countries across the world for metabolic evaluation and treatment.
 We specialize in the diagnosis and treatment of people suffering from an impaired metabolism, also known as hypometabolism.
 Fibromyalgia, hypothyroidism, thyroid hormone resistance, and chronic fatigue syndrome are all examples of dysfunction due to hypometabolism.
-People who are struggling with their health and well-being but have not yet been diagnosed with one of these disorders also come to the Center for evaluation.
-If you even suspect that you have a problem with your thyroid, fibromyalgia, hypometabolism, trust yourself and contact us for more information.
+People who are struggling with their health and well-being but have not yet been diagnosed with one of these disorders also come to FunPhysio for evaluation.
+If you even suspect that you have a problem with your thyroid, fibromyalgia, hypometabolism, or adrenal fatigue, trust yourself and contact us for more information.

-Dr. Honeyman is currently researching neuroendocrine disruption (NED) due to environmental toxicities like PCB’s and dioxins.
+Dr. Honeyman is currently researching neuroendocrine disruption (NED) due to environmental toxins such as PCBs, dioxins, BPA, and flame retardants.
 This is one of the causes of thyroid problems which result in hypometabolism.
 The global impact of these environmental toxins is distressing, but fortunately there is effective treatment when the thyroid system is involved.

 Philosophy of health care

-The mission of Dr. Honeyman and the Center for Metabolic Health is to help you find the cause of your health problems and find a solution so you can recover your health.
+Dr. Honeyman's goal is to help you find the cause of your health problems and find a solution so you can recover your health.
 Dr. Honeyman was instrumental in developing the new standard of care known as “metabolic rehabilitation” for the treatment of people with hypometabolism.
-Metabolic rehab is an integrative treatment protocol with specific components which are tailored to the individual’s needs.
-Anyone, including children, can use it to get well regardless of their preferences or abilities.
+Metabolic rehab is an integrative treatment protocol with specific components that are tailored to the individual’s needs.
+Anyone, including children, can use it to get well.
 You and Dr. Honeyman will form a partnership to work together toward your recovery.
 Dr. Honeyman spends much of her time with patients teaching them what they need to do to get well and stay well.

 Metabolic rehab is based on scientifically-tested concepts and has been successful for 85% of her patients.
 This statistic was generated when her patients were tracking their responses to the protocol with standardized monitoring forms.
 By using these standardized forms to collect consistent types of data, Dr. Honeyman could easily calculate the percentage of people who fully participated and actually got well.
 And, as long as these patients continued to use the protocol, they stayed well over the test of time.